 Meal plans that are given to us don’t often work or last.
 I often get asked about meal plans and if I can help create them for my clients.
 My response is always no. Instead, I can help clients navigate what works for them and find simple ways to execute them.

-A meal plan is a guide on how to use ingredients we buy.
-The meal plan needs have some structure but with fluidity.
-Without a plan we have good intentions but can forget about what we have in our wheelhouse, our kitchen, our refrigerator and our pantry.
+A meal plan is a guide on how to use the ingredients we buy.
+The meal plan needs to have some structure but with fluidity.
+Without a plan, we have good intentions but can forget about what we have in our wheelhouse, our kitchen, our refrigerator, and our pantry.

 Our busyness can keep us stuck and without some structure we end up stressed, grabbing for convenience (which is just picking something up or maybe not eating at all).
 That structure looks different for everyone.
 Some need to know exactly what they are going to eat each day and buy those ingredients.
 For others, this never works.
 We need to figure out what works for us and be flexible.